 ** If needed, please refer to Baking Conversion Charts.

-Preheat oven to 355 F/180 C. Sift almond flour and icing (powdered) sugar into a medium bowl and set aside.
-Sift all-purpose flour into another bowl and put aside as well.
+Preheat oven to 355°F (180°C).
+Sift dry ingredients (almond flour and icing sugar) into a large bowl and set aside.
+Sift all-purpose flour into a separate bowl.